 Arguably one of America's first european settlers, who came to the North American continent long before it was commonly thought europeans visited.

-Peter was known and buried under his nickname by unknown associate(s) who thought highly enough of him to chisel his burial 'rune stone' marker and place it at the entrance to an Arizona registered archaelogical cave dwelling site in the Mustang Mountains in southeastern Arizona, where it is presumed he was in search of mineral ore sources.
+Peter was known and buried under his nickname by unknown associate(s) who thought highly enough of him to chisel his burial 'Anglo-Saxon rune stone' marker and place it at the entrance to an Arizona registered archaelogical cave dwelling site, first recorded in the Arizona records in 1984, in the Mustang Mountains in southeastern Arizona, where it is presumed he was in search of mineral ore sources.
+As Peter's aparent grave marker was not recorded in the 1984 records by the surveying archealogists, it is surmised that later relic hunters dug at the site revealing Peter's 'coffee table' sized marker which in part has been translated to read:

-Peter was aparently the last of his surname from the Staffordshire area of England where his ancestors owned a dwelling which in later centuries among other things was and to this day is a 'public house' which still stands.
+Peter was aparently the last of his surname from the Staffordshire area of England where his ancestors owned a dwelling which in later centuries among other things was and to this day is a 'public house' which still stands, now known as Whittington House.

-Peter 'Rough' Hurech would not yet be known to the general public if not for the Season 1, Episode 2 of 'America Unearthed', first broadcast 29 Decenber 2012, hosted by the show's creator, Scott Wolter, noted Archeogeoligist, more commonly known for his work in researching the 'Kensington Rune Stone' in the 1990s.
+Peter 'Rough' Hurech would not yet be known to the general public if not for the Season 1, Episode 2 of 'America Unearthed', subtitled: 'Mideaval Desert Mystery' first broadcast 29 Decenber 2012, hosted by the show's creator, Scott Wolter, noted Archeogeoligist, more commonly known for his work in researching the 'Kensington Rune Stone' in the 1990s.

 Specifically: Cave Entrance, Mustang Mountains, Arizona